danielsaidi/website_danielsaidi/collections/_posts/2011/2011-10-05-grab-the-latest-version-number-from-a-github-repository.md

 });
 ```

-That is is!
-When the page loads, this script loads all available repository tags,
+That's is!
+When the page loads, th script loads all available repository tags,
-iterate over them and grab the “highest” tag name (version number).
+iterates over them and grab the highest tag name.
 The result is rather nice:

 ![Cloney screenshot](/assets/blog/2011/2011-10-05.png "A version number is now displayed within the download button")